Kitware/ParaView/Plugins/XRInterface/TESTING.md

  - Create a “Wavelet”, Apply
  - Set “Surface With Edges” representation
  - Set “RTData” as coloring array
+ - Open “Time Manager” (View -> Time Manager)
+ - Create a “Slice” on the Wavelet, Apply
+   - This will hide the Wavelet, set it back to visible using the Pipeline Browser
+ - In “Time Manager”, click the “+” button to add a default animation for the Slice
  - Create a “Poly Line Source”, Apply
  - Load the “XRInterface” plugin